flenniken/statictea/docs/variables.md

 # VariableData

-A variable name, operator and value which is the result of running a statement.
+The VariableData object holds the variable name, operator and value which is the result of running a statement.

 * dotNameStr -- the dot name tells which dictionary contains the variable, i.e.: l.d.a